 Articles on Protecting Your Credit During a Divorce

-In addition to the emotional and familial challenges, divorce can be painful and it can affect your finances.
-Besides having to sort through all of your possessions, you will also have to deal with all of the joint credit accounts you and your future ex-spouse share.
+Going through a divorce can be painful and it can affect your finances.
+On top of having to sort through all of your possessions, you will also have to deal with all of the joint credit accounts you and your future ex-spouse share.
 While in the first stages of marital bliss, you both probably signed for a new car, checking accounts, and a new house.
 Now, you will have to unwind all of these debts and determine who will be responsible for which ones.

-Making sure you and your spouse handle the future financial separation will lessen some credit surprises down the road.
+Making sure you and your spouse handle the financial division as fair as possible, will lessen any credit surprises down the road.
 Here are some articles to help you through this difficult time and to steer you in the right direction when it comes to building credit on your own.

-- How to Protect Your Credit During a Divorce — Protecting you credit score and credit history during a divorce is vitally important.
-Here are some tips to keep your credit in good shape during divorce.
+How to Protect Your Credit During a Divorce — Protecting you credit score and credit history during a divorce is vitally important.
+Here are some tips to keep your credit in good shape during and after a divorce.

 How to Rebuild Your Credit After a Divorce — After the divorce is final, then it is time to start rebuilding and establishing new credit.
 We have some tips on how to build up your credit.